cosin2077/chaty/README.md

-## ✨✨✨Chaty is an open source satisfied all your imagination about chatGPT!
+## ✨✨✨Chaty, satisfy all your imagination about chatGPT!
 You can use it as a command-line assistant;
 You can use it to deploy a private chatGPT service;
 You can use it to deploy your NodeJS API for chatGPT;